Tag: Historical Sites of New Jersey

 https://www.tripadvisor.com/ShowUserReviews-g35374-d25030718-r862673797-Dennis_Township_Old_School_House_Museum-Woodbine_Georgia.html?m=19905

-I have been wanting this charming little museum for several months.
+I have been wanting to see this charming little museum for several months.
 This is one of the featured historical museums in Southern New Jersey.
 The museum is representing the local farming and manufacturing industries as well as life in a farming community at the turn of the last century.

 The museum was started in 1994 in a partnership with the town of Woodbine, NJ and houses the history of Dennis Township.
 It is an all-volunteer museum, and the docents were really helpful describing all the displays that surround this small former schoolhouse.
 Their Friends of the Dennis Township Museum group does a nice job walking you around the museum and describing the displays.